gaoDean/autolist.nvim/README.md

 ## Other

-> "All software adds fetures until it is annoyingly complicated.
+> "All software adds features until it is annoyingly complicated.
 It is then replaced by a "simpler" solution which adds features until it is exactly as complicated."

 I started learning lua like a month ago, plus this is my first plugin, so there's probably a bunch of badly written code in there.
 Feel free to critique harshly.